Geoff Dixon: Current directorships

-He is chairman of the Garvan Research Foundation, the marketing and fundraising arm to the Garvan Institute of Medical Research.
+He is former chairman of the Garvan Research Foundation, the marketing and fundraising arm to the Garvan Institute of Medical Research.

 Former appointments

 Dixon is a former director of Leighton Holdings and before joining Qantas, Dixon was director of marketing and industry sales at Ansett Australia and general manager of marketing and corporate affairs at Australian Airlines.

 News

 He featured as the cover story in the Australian Financial Review magazine on 30 March 2007.